 There’s little doubt that her education and training provide the framework for pushing the limits of those two disciplines.
 She knows the rules so she can break the rules.

-Take for example her use of inflexible inks in that relies on the cracks to achieve a ripple effect in design.
+Take, for example, her use of inflexible inks that relies on the cracks to achieve a ripple effect in the design.
 She wanted ink that would intentionally crack as she manipulated her creation.

 Conversely, she has used flexible UV-curable inks on fabrics that are stretched.

 Chen exploited the characteristics of UV printing for another of her works, Twist Mind.
 She knew that these inks cure quickly with a blast of ultraviolet light, but she withheld the curing light to creatively exploit the sticky surface so she could incorporate sand into the colorful design.